 Project Overview

-We study physiological adaptations to natural and anthropogenic stressors in marine vertebrates and the role of oxidative stress and redox signaling in pre-clinical models of disease at the molecular, cellular and organismal level.
+We study physiological adaptations to natural and anthropogenic stressors in marine vertebrates and the role of oxidative stress and redox signaling in pre-clinical models of disease at the molecular, cellular, and organismal levels.
 Our overarching goal is to understand the physiological mechanisms that drive extreme adaptation in marine vertebrates and the contributions of redox biology to the progression of several diseases.
-Current projects in our lab include 1) chronic stress responses in marine vertebrates, 2) cellular and molecular mechanisms underlying hypoxia tolerance in diving mammals, 3) the role of peroxiredoxin 6 in inflammatory disease and 4) redox signaling in aging and metabolic syndrome.
+Current projects in our lab include 1) chronic stress responses in marine vertebrates, 2) cellular and molecular mechanisms underlying hypoxia tolerance in diving vertebrates, 3) the role of peroxiredoxin 6 in inflammatory disease, and 4) redox signaling in aging and metabolic syndrome.

 Stress Physiology